Rhythmic gymnastics: Judging issues

 Judging rhythmic gymnastics in real time is a difficult task.
 In addition, judges may be affected by fatigue at long competitions or by high temperatures in competition rounds where ribbon routines are being performed; air conditioning is typically turned off during those rounds because it can cause drafts that interfere with the ribbon's movement.
 At the 2023 World Championships, held in Valencia, Spain, the arena reached 35 C.

 Group judging is especially difficult, as five gymnasts and five apparatuses are in constant, complex motion over a large area.
 A 2015 study comparing novice, national-level, and international-level judges when judging two group routines found that although the international-level judges performed the best at correctly identifying errors, they only recorded about 40% of errors when they evaluated a routine using normal judging procedures.
 They made more mistakes when judging the mixed apparatus routine compared to the single-apparatus routine.

-As in other judged sports, national bias is also an issue.
+As in other judged sports, national bias is sometimes an issue.
 A study performed in 2023 using the FIG's judging evaluation statistics found that there was significant national bias in aerobic, artistic, and rhythmic gymnastics judging.
 The FIG uses the judging evaluation statistics to provide feedback to judges and guide judging assignments and changes in judging procedures.
 Judges can be sanctioned if they are found to be giving biased scores; for example, after the scoring at the 2015 World Championships was reviewed, one judge was suspended and another was given a warning, both for national bias.